-Since 2009, the Dutch I Postcode Lottery has made an important contribution to Solidaridad's work every year.
+Since 2009, the Dutch Postcode Lottery has made an important contribution to Solidaridad's work every year.
 The Dutch Postcode Lottery also mentions Solidaridad's projects in its television programmes and in national newspapers.
-In 2018, as well as in 2017, Solidaridad has been granted and received € 1,350,000.
+In 2019, as well as in 2018, Solidaridad was granted € 1,350,000.
 The contract with the Dutch Postcode Lottery was renewed in 2018 for another five years.